 No. Many seniors wish to remain independent in their own homes for as long as possible, so we help them do that too.

-In fact, many of our residents return to their homes and use the services of ALSM at Home or a Senior Daily Living Center to maintain their independence.
+In fact, many of our residents return to their homes and use the services of ALSM at Home to maintain their independence.
 We also offer short-term stays and rehab options for individuals who require therapy.